Botany MCQ Quiz - Objective Question with Answer for Botany - Download Free PDF

 Botany Question 1:

-The Xylem in plant are responsible for
+The Xylem in plants is responsible for transporting -

 Answer (Detailed Solution Below)